 Formed by colonialism and capitalism and perpetuated by false narratives of dependency, the global markets that govern food systems continue to undermine the rights of Africans to grow and distribute their own food.
 Ultimately, this leads to diets that are less healthy, sustainable and affordable than would be the case if import-based supply models were swapped for those of local production.
 Think agroecology, family farmers, land rights, Indigenous crops – support for such things could revitalize the continent’s food pyramids, shape-shifting them back to how they should be.

-In this GLF Live on 22 August at 13:00 GMT, we’re bringing together the head coordinator of the Alliance for Food Sovereignty for Africa, Million Belay, with one of the leading young champions for zero-hunger and green revolution in Africa, Amanda Namayi, to discuss the pathway back to the continent’s power over its food.
+In this GLF Live, we brought together the head coordinator of the Alliance for Food Sovereignty for Africa, Million Belay, with one of the leading young champions for zero-hunger and green revolution in Africa, Amanda Namayi, to discuss the pathway back to the continent’s power over its food.

 Million Belay is the general coordinator of the Alliance for Food Sovereignty in Africa.
 Belay has been working for over two decades on intergenerational learning of bio-cultural diversity, agriculture, the rights of local communities to seed, and food sovereignty and forest issues.
 He has a PhD in environmental learning, an MSc in tourism and conservation, and a BSc in Biology, and is a member of the International Panel of Experts on Sustainable Food Systems (IPES-Food).